 Your Daily Routine Matters

-If you’re short on time – which, admittedly, we all are – and want to remain loyal to the automatic razor’s efficiency and sleekness, just make sure you’re doing it right, and that means using the best equipment possible.
+If you want to avoid razor bumps, use the best equipment possible.
 Those automatic razor commercials you see during televised golf tournaments have a long list of technologically overwhelming qualities, but they aren’t just sales puffery.
 “Our products are designed to ensure that they adapt to every contour,” says Braun’s Global Scientific Communicator, Ben Wilson.
 “Our S9 shaving system has 5 elements that all work together to ensure a safe and effective shave, the Protective SkinGuard, in-between the cutting elements, smoothens the skin ensuring that the skin and hairs are optimally positioned.”
-The Braun S9 he’s referring to will set you back about $225, but wouldn’t you rather shave your face with a brand new Cadillac instead of a junker?
+The Braun S9 he’s referring to will set you back about $225, but wouldn’t you rather drive a brand new Cadillac instead of a junker?

 Diet and stress levels dictate the quality of your skin, and healthy, blemish-free skin is an ideal base for the perfect shave.
-Keeping a close eye on your diet and stress levels is easier said than done, especially in the midst of pulling off your nuptials, we recommend you take the time to be a little selfish in order to be a little bit better looking.
+Keeping a close eye on your diet and stress levels is easier said than done, especially in the midst of pulling off your nuptials.
+But we recommend you take the time to be a little selfish in order to be a little bit better looking on your big day.
 No one wants to see a run-down groom.

 Always shower before you shave.
 The hot water opens your pores and cleanses your skin, but the key here is not to dilly-dally after you jump out and towel off.
 “We suggest that guys shave within 5 minutes post-shower while hair is more hydrated and softer allowing for an easier shave,” says Dr. Terrence Keaney.